orangejuice/blog/data/activity/book-失去洞穴-2015/record.en.md

   subtitle: Han Lizhu / 2015 / INK Literature
 ---

-Via tw Ding Bu'er, after all, most of the love in the world is misjudged.
-Either love is mistaken for the universe, or pets are confused with children, or the difference between kindness and harm is unclear.
-Either marriage is misunderstood as love, or work is mistaken for life, or the house is mistaken for the future.
-And your pain is, she misidentified the window, but did not misjudge you.
+Via tw Ding Buyi: Love in this world is often mistaken, like calling a deer a horse—either mistaking a lover for the universe or confusing pets with children, or muddling kindness with harm.
+It’s either misunderstanding that marriage is love, thinking a job is life itself, or mistakenly believing a house represents the future.
+And your pain lies in her mistaking the window but never mistaking you. 📖 | Han Lizhu "Lost Cave"